 The appraisal values set by the Appraisal District are subject to review and change by the Appraisal Review Board.
-The appraisal rolls, as approved by the Appraisal Review Board, are used by taxing units, such as the District, in establishing their tax rolls and tax rates (see "AD VALOREM PROPERTY TAXATION - District and Taxpayer Remedies").
+The appraisal rolls, as approved by the Appraisal Review Board, are used by taxing units, such as the District, in establishing their tax rolls and tax rates (see "AD VALOREM PROPERTY TAX INFORMATION - District and Taxpayer Remedies").

-STATE MANDATED HOMESTEAD EXEMPTIONS. . .
-State law grants, with respect to each school district in the State, (1) a \$40,000 exemption (as described below) of the appraised value of all homesteads, (2) a \$10,000 exemption of the appraised value of the homesteads of persons sixty-five (65) years of age or older and the disabled, and (3) various exemptions for disabled veterans and their families, surviving spouses of members of the armed services killed in action and surviving spouses of first responders killed or fatally wounded in the line of duty.
-See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM - 2023 Regular and Special Legislative Sessions" for a description of SB 2 and the November 7, 2023 statewide election at which voters will consider an amendment to the Texas Constitution to increase the homestead exemption from \$40,000 to \$100,000.
+STATE MANDATED HOMESTEAD EXEMPTIONS...
+State law grants, with respect to each school district in the State, (1) a \$100,000 exemption of the appraised value of all homesteads, (2) a \$10,000 exemption of the appraised value of the homesteads of persons sixty-five (65) years of age or older and the disabled, and (3) various exemptions for disabled veterans and their families, surviving spouses of members of the armed services killed in action and surviving spouses of first responders killed or fatally wounded in the line of duty.